Nail Tech School: Training for Manicurists

 Austin, TX

 There are dozens of nail salons in and around Austin, making it a popular place to become a nail technician.
-From the rainbow-colored cute nail studios to the multitasking Coffee N Nails, you could likely find the perfect place for you to begin your nail technician career.
+From the rainbow-colored, cute nail studios to the multitasking Coffee N Nails, you could likely find the perfect place to begin your nail technician career.

 Austin beauty student's guide